mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 as a giant airlock.
 A series of 18 hydraulic clamps are recessed into the ceiling and floor.

-Like most establishments at Belvedere Station, the repair bay is a state- sponsored enterprise.
+Like most establishments at Belvedere Station, the repair bay is a state-sponsored enterprise.
 The staff that work the repair bay are employees of the government of New and, in addition to their regular stipend, receive a commission on any work done to ships passing through.

 **5. Shuttle Hangar**
 The lighting in the shuttle hangar is different from the rest of the station.
-It is a bright, almost dazzling white, illuminating rows of uncomfortable- looking chairs facing towards the small airlock in the opposite wall.
+It is a bright, almost dazzling white, illuminating rows of uncomfortable-looking chairs facing towards the small airlock in the opposite wall.
 A desk stands in front of the airlock, generally unmanned unless the shuttle is currently docked with the station.
 In that case, the desk is occupied by the shuttle pilot who doubles as ticketing agent and